-This depends how much you had in total income for the year.
-You’ll add your unemployment to your other income in order to figure out how much you’ll need to pay.
+It depends on how much you had in total income for the year.
+You’ll add your unemployment to your other income to figure out how much you’ll need to pay.
 The amount you will owe at the end of the year will change if you had taxes withheld from your unemployment at the time that you were receiving unemployment.

 Can Unemployment Taxes Be Withheld?

-In order to have Federal tax withheld (which is a good idea), you will need to fill out Form W-4V.
+To have Federal tax withheld (which is a good idea), you will need to fill out Form W-4V.
 Generally, if you choose to have taxes withheld, 10% of your unemployment payment will be set aside and sent to the Federal government.
-When you file your taxes, you’ll be able to apply that money as payment against your total tax bill.
+When you file your taxes, you’ll be able to apply for that money as a payment against your total tax bill.
 Most tax programs will automatically calculate this for you.

 How is Unemployment Reported to the IRS?

 At the beginning of the next year, generally by February 15th, your state unemployment agency will send you a 1099-G. (Many states that use an online unemployment system will have it available on the website as a PDF and might not mail you a physical copy.)
 This form will show how much you received and any taxes that were withheld for you.
 The IRS will also have received a copy of this form.
 If the amounts don’t match up to what you’ve reported on your tax return, or you don’t report your unemployment on your taxes, the IRS will reject your return (though it can take months or years for them to tell you they’ve done so).
 So if you haven’t received your 1099-G by February 15th, you will want to contact your unemployment agency and ask for a copy.
 If you received any unemployment income, even if it wasn’t much, you will receive one of these forms and need to report the income on your tax return.

 Where Do I Put My Unemployment on My Tax Return?